-AG Jeff Sessions: Judges shouldn't 'psychoanalyze' Trump to see if executive orders are lawful
+AG Sessions says he's 'amazed' a judge 'on an island in the Pacific' can block Trump's immigration order

 - "The judges don't get to psychoanalyze the President to see if the order he issues is lawful," Sessions said.

-(CNN)Attorney General Jeff Sessions said this week that judges shouldn't "psychoanalyze" President Donald Trump when determining whether his executive orders are lawful.
+(CNN)Attorney General Jeff Sessions said this week he was amazed that a judge in Hawaii could block President Donald Trump's executive order halting immigration from several majority Muslim countries.

-Sessions made the comments on "The Mark Levin Show" Wednesday evening when he was asked about potential judges Trump would appoint.
+Sessions made the comments in an interview with "The Mark Levin Show" Tuesday evening that was put online Wednesday.

+Sessions also added that judges shouldn't "psychoanalyze" Trump when he was asked about potential judges Trump would appoint.

 "I think our President, having seen some of these really weird interpretations of the executive orders that he's put out, I think he's more understanding now that we need judges who follow the law, not make law," Sessions said.